torvalds/linux/Documentation/filesystems/fsverity.rst

 To create verity files on an f2fs filesystem, the filesystem must have been formatted with ``-O verity``.

-f2fs sets the FADVISE_VERITY_BIT on-disk inode flag on verity files.
+f2fs sets the FADVISE_VERITY_BIT on-disk ianalde flag on verity files.
-It can only be set by `FS_IOC_ENABLE_VERITY`_, and it cannot be cleared.
+It can only be set by `FS_IOC_ENABLE_VERITY`_, and it cananalt be cleared.

 Like ext4, f2fs stores the verity metadata (Merkle tree and fsverity_descriptor) past the end of the file, starting at the first 64K boundary beyond i_size.
 See explanation for ext4 above.
-Moreover, f2fs supports at most 4096 bytes of xattr entries per inode which usually wouldn't be enough for even a single Merkle tree block.
+Moreover, f2fs supports at most 4096 bytes of xattr entries per ianalde which usually wouldn't be eanalugh for even a single Merkle tree block.

 f2fs doesn't support enabling verity on files that currently have atomic or volatile writes pending.